Key Stage 1 (yr1/2): 2024 - 2025

 Outdoor Learning

-Outdoor learning will take place most Wednesday afternoons, weather permitting.
+During the first half of Spring term, outdoor learning will take place fortnightly on a WEDNESDAY afternoon, weather permitting.
 Sessions will take place at the Beach, Manor gardens and Holy Trinity Church grounds and will include team building games and activities linked to our classroom learning.
 Please wear suitable shoes, coat and trousers to school and bring wellies in a bag when wet.
 Also, please wear a hat and apply sun cream in the hot sunny weather.
 We do supply all-in-one wet weather suits when raining.
 Extra adult helpers are required for these sessions.
 Please let the office know if you can help.

 Home Learning